 Of course as you build more muscle mass in your thighs and buttocks the demand for blood from your heart increases.

 As a result, your groin receives more of the energy-rich blood you need to maintain an erection.

-(Not just in men, as women’s clitoris’ become erect when they get aroused too!)
+(Not just in men either!
+A woman’s clitoris become erect when she gets aroused too!)

 This is why squats are so beneficial for men who have erection issues!

 This extra thigh strength you’ll get from squats also means you can dance with much more freedom when you’re in the ‘on-top’ position.